Management - GR (MGMT)

 MGMT 651 Production and Procurement in the Aviation and Aerospace Industry 3 Credits (3,0)

 This course examines Production Operations from a systems perspective, and demonstrates how dynamic interchanges between the constituent parts of the system affect the operations and maximize efficiency and effectiveness.
 This course relates to the management of product and process design, operations, and supply chains.
 Areas of emphasis are quality management, scheduling, inventory management, purchasing, material management, JIT and manufacturing strategy.
 This course includes substantial measurement and analysis of internal processes.
 This course demonstrates that the products or services in an organization, as well as their management, drive how Operations Management is carried out in an organization.
-Prerequisites: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MGMT 673 Global Economic Analysis 3 Credits (3,0)

 Managers in any industry, and particularly those employed by aerospace firms conducting business worldwide, can benefit from a foundation in applied international economics.
 This course builds three economic models for markets in real goods and services, credit, and foreign exchange.
 These qualitative models are then integrated into a single analytical framework that students use to understand the effects of government economic policy initiatives and external shocks on an economy.
 This analysis provides the basis for recommending actions a firm can use to benefit from or mitigate the adverse effect of evolving global economic forces.
 No previous economic background is required, but students should welcome an analytic approach to problem solving.
-Prerequisites: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the Graduate Program Chair.
+Pre-Requisite: Satisfactory completion of Business and Foundation Course BUSW 500 or permission of the appropriate Department Chair.

 MGMT 678 Talent Acquisition and Workforce Planning 3 Credits (3,0)